Installing and Compiling

 Installation

-By far the easiest way is to download and run the automatic script called Install-Portable-VapourSynth-RXX.ps1.
+Download and run the automatic script called Install-Portable-VapourSynth-RXX.ps1.
 It will then automatically download and set up embedded Python, pip and VapourSynth in a subdirectorey called vapoursynth-portable by default.
+It’s possible to pass arguments to it to specify the installed Python version in addition to an option to run it in unattended mode.

 First download and install the prerequisites: